kdeldycke/awesome-billing/readme.md

 Definition and collection of Key Performance Indicators (KPIs) worth monitoring.

+- [Startup financial models - 12 templates compared for SaaS](https://www.stephnass.com/blog/startup-financial-model) - A great source of inspiration to get better visibility in your operations.
 - [16 Startup Metrics](https://a16z.com/2015/08/21/16-metrics/) - The 2 critical metrics being Customer Acquisition Cost (CAC) and Customer Lifetime Value (CLV).
 - [You're all calculating churn rates wrong](https://medium.com/swlh/youre-all-calculating-churn-rates-wrong-cbab072cd992) - Churn rate is not a meaningful metric, as during the customer lifetime the churn probability is not constant.
 Most of the time because of your free trial and vouchers.
 - [Analyzing Churn Rates, Free Trials, and Other Metrics](https://jlongster.com/analyizing-profit-metrics) - “I didn't know anything about how to determine pricing or structure plans.
 My background is software development — finding insights in the mixture of churn rates, free trials, and all these other metrics seemed like magic.”